trunghng/trunghng.github.io/_posts/2021-11-22-bayesian-optimization.md

 $\newcommand{\Cov}{\mathrm{Cov}}$
 ## Background
 {: #basics}
-Before diving into details, we need some necessary basic concepts.
+Before diving into details, it is necessary to equip some basic concepts.

 ### Gaussian (Normal) Distribution